Wimbotsham: Church of St Mary

-The Grade II* listed St Mary's Church is the Anglican parish church.
-The honorary priest in charge is the Reverend Karen Burnett-Hall.
+The Grade II* listed St Mary's Church is the Church of England parish church.
+The parish is part of the West Norfolk Priory Group.

 The church is believed to have been built in 1175, with some late 13th century work, and both north and south doors are believed Norman, dating from the 12th century.
 A medieval wall painting of St Christopher is recorded in the nave.
 In 1853/4 the roof of the nave was altered from thatch to slate with the walls raised to suit.
 The original chancel was rebuilt complete with an apse over what was thought to be a prior structure.
 The church's bench ends, although in the Suffolk style of the 15th century, are actually the work of James Rattee in the 19th century.
 It has three bells.

 On 4 September 2019, the church was severely damaged by a large fire.

 The roof of the nave collapsed and wooden fittings inside the building including carvings by Rattee were destroyed.
 The bells, which had cracked in the fire, were taken down from the tower in August 2020.

+Plans for a full restoration were approved in May 2024.